sonic-net/DASH/documentation/general/program-scale-testing-requirements-draft.md

         potential source of DoS.

-    -   Connection aging set to 5 sec and requires each connection or bi-directional flow to receive one packet every second in each direction at a size that will fill up the links to near 100% in conjunction with the dynamically setup connection traffic.
+    -   Connection aging set to 5 sec and requires each connection or bi-directional flow to receive one packet every 4.9 seconds in each direction at a size that will fill up the links to near 100% in conjunction with the dynamically setup connection traffic.
 For this to be run successfully it may take a few runs as each TCP